ytyulkinaxway/axway-open-docs/content/en/docs/central/integrate_with_webhooks.md

 ## Configure webhooks on catalog asset subscriptions

-AMPLIFY Unified Catalog provides event-driven subscription management capabilities that enable you to create custom subscription flows for each registered environment in AMPLIFY Central, enabling complex approval flows and integration with existing systems to streamline the experience and reduce the time for approval.
+Amplify Unified Catalog provides event-driven subscription management capabilities that enable you to create custom subscription flows for each registered environment in Amplify Central, enabling complex approval flows and integration with existing systems to streamline the experience and reduce the time for approval.

-To publish an asset to the AMPLIFY Unified Catalog with a custom subscription flow that will be triggered on any subscription events, you will need to:
+To publish an asset to the Amplify Unified Catalog with a custom subscription flow that will be triggered on any subscription events, you will need to:

-* Create an environment in AMPLIFY Central.
+* Create an environment in Amplify Central.
 * Create an API service, API service instance, and API service revision.
 * Create a webhook with a secret, if you want to secure the webhook.
 * Create a custom subscription definition that references the webhook.
-* Create a consumer instance that references the subscription definition for publishing the asset to the AMPLIFY Unified Catalog.
+* Create a consumer instance that references the subscription definition for publishing the asset to the Amplify Unified Catalog.

 To configure the resources listed above, see [Axway Central CLI](/docs/central/cli_central/).
 Alternatively, you can use the example provided in our [Postman Collection](https://documenter.getpostman.com/view/2125605/SzKbLaVV?version=latest#44df18e7-2802-4786-bd60-7efb7cf5e63a).